jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Clauses

-Clauses might be found as elements of an `if` statement or for instance a `where` clause from querying languages.
+Clauses can be found in an `if` statement or in a `where` clause from querying languages, for instance.

 This might look as follows in another language: